john-itcsolutions/cheirrs/README.md

 By adding a capacity for a quasi-synchronous (fourth), "Time" dimension, some capabilities could be achieved, compared to "chronostatic" geospatial databases.
 What could these capacities be?

 VIII.
 But could there be other uses for further dimensionality, in the fields of Machine Learning?
 Or is that already obvious to the cognoscenti?
+Possibly it would be the case that one would require a Database whose spatial dimensionality is a software-design variable, determined individually for each application, but not hard-wired into the Database as a whole?

 IX.
-In the same way as rules have been established to fix financial modeling used by Banks and Money Lenders to ensure fairness to customers (over the centuries), why not apply a similar approach to the global financial models used by Pharmaceutical Companies to determine world pricing.
+Financial modeling (now involving M/L) encompasses certain agreed principles which have been worked out over centuries to retain some rights for customers and borrowers relating to Banks.
+In the same way as rules have been established to fix financial modeling used by Banks and Money Lenders to ensure fairness to customers, why not apply a similar approach to the Global Financial Models used by Pharmaceutical Companies to determine world pricing.
 Extra constraints are required to save lives and relieve suffering.
 Some of us believe profits are killing and disabling people who would otherwise have a chance in this world.
 Just ask your doctor about Type 1 Diabetes in the so-called third world.

 _________________________________________________________________